easybuilders/easybuild-docs/docs/manipulating-dependencies.md

 ## Filtering out dependencies using `--filter-deps` {: #filter_deps }

 To avoid that certain dependencies are being installed, a list of software names can be specified to `--filter-deps`.
-Any time a dependency with a name from this list is specified, it will be simply filtered out by EasyBuild, and thus disregarded when resolving dependencies, loading modules for the dependencies in the build environment, and including '`module load`' statements in the generated module files.
+Any time a dependency with a name from this list is specified, it will be simply filtered out by SimpleBuild, and thus disregarded when resolving dependencies, loading modules for the dependencies in the build environment, and including '`module load`' statements in the generated module files.

-This can be useful when particular tools and libraries are already provided by OS packages (or in some other way), and should not be reinstalled as modules by EasyBuild.
+This can be useful when particular tools and libraries are already provided by OS packages (or in some other way), and should not be reinstalled as modules by SimpleBuild.

 For example: